hhas/iris-script/iris-talk/README.txt

 	say {"Now playing: " & tell app "com.apple.Music" to get name of current_track}

-aelib supports AppleScript-like syntax for building and sending Apple event queries and commands (minus AppleScript's arbitrary keyword injection and other ambiguities), providing access to the very high-level programmatic query-driven UIs that already exist in dozens of macOS productivity and lifestyle apps.
+aelib supports AppleScript-like syntax for building and sending Apple event queries and commands (minus AppleScript's arbitrary keyword injection and other ambiguities), providing access to the very high-level programmatic query-driven UIs available today in dozens of popular macOS productivity and lifestyle apps.
 [4]

 == Footnotes